 KETO LOW-CARB INDIAN FRY BREAD (HEART HEALTHY)

-I believe you’ll love this Keto Low-Carb Indian Fry Bread!
+I believe you’ll love this Keto Indian Fry Bread!
 When I started following my Keto Low-Carb lifestyle, I thought I would have to forgo my love of Bannock.
 I grew up eating Bannock.
 Bannock, also known as Indian fry bread, is an integral part of my Metis history and culture.

 The ‘Métis’ (pronounced May-tee) is one of Canada’s three recognized indigenous people (under the Constitution Act of 1982).
 For many years the term Metis meant ‘half-breed.’
 Today we prefer to be called and known as Canada’s first multicultural, indigenous people.
 As Metis people, we have a rich history with our own language, culture, and foods.